spacocha/Distribution-based-clustering/README.md

 - Communities are columns and OTUs are rows

 - Lines beginning with "# " (hash followed by a space) are ignored

-RUNNING DISTRIBUTION-BASED CLUSTERING IN PARALLEL:

-Commonly, this program will be run in parallel on datasets that are fairly large.
-This section provides a quick-start guide to help you accomplish parallel clustering beginning from data that is de-replicated and has an associated sequence by library count matrix associated with it.
-For further information about how to get to this point, see "PRE_PROCESSING SEQUENCE DATA FROM RAW FASTQ" below.

-1.)
-Progressively cluster data using ProgressiveClustering.csh. variables_file contains many of the variables needed by various programs.
-The comments are meant walk you through what you need to input.
-Check the test_data for examples of each file.

-    ProgressiveClustering5.csh ./variables_file

-2.)
-Create the files for processing in parallel using the output of the ProgressiveClustering.csh

-    perl create_parallel_files.pl unique_final.list unique.fa unique.f0.mat parallel_output

-This will create one fasta and one sequence by library matrix file for each line of the unique_final.list.
-These can be used in parallel to process the data

-3.)
-[Parallel] Align sequences to a reference and create the distance matrix.
-Then use these as input to the distribution_clustering.pl.
-Both steps 2 and 3 are contained in eOTU_parallel.csh.

-    mothur "#align.seqs(fasta=parallel_output.1.fa, reference=new_silva_short_unique_1_151.fa)"

-    FastTree -nt -makematrix parallel_output.1.align > parallel_output.1.align.dst

-    FastTree -nt -makematrix parallel_output.1.fa > parallel_output.1.unalign.dst

-    perl distribution_clustering.pl -m parallel_output.1.mat -d parallel_output.1.align.dst,parallel_output.1.unalign.dst -out parallel_output.1.process

-4.)
-Evaluate whether all parallel processes completed.

-    perl evaluate_parallel_results.pl ./variables_file eval_output

-5.)
-Re-run failed jobs by using the -old flag in distribution_clustering.pl for each failed process.
-This will continue where the program left off.

-6.)
-Make the final files.
-This involves creating a list from error files, a mat file from the list, and a fasta from the mat.
-(You can use clean_up_parallel_ultra.csh to remove OTUs that do not match the full length of the 16S region and chimeric sequences or do this seperately)

-    clean_up_parallel.csh ./variables_file

 MAIN PROGRAM: